brunnock/wikibase-sdk/docs/get_entities_reverse_claims.md

 })
 ```

-You can also pass several possible properties, by passing properties as an array:
+You can also pass several possible properties as an array:
 ```js
 const url = wbk.getReverseClaims({
   properties: [ 'P50', 'P110' ],